sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/migrate.md

 #### Step 2: Set up a release branch

-Set up a release branch from the latest version branch in your local forked copy of the [deploy-sourcegraph-k8s](https://github.com/sourcegraph/deploy-sourcegraph-k8s) repository.
+Set up a release branch from the latest version branch in your local fork of the [deploy-sourcegraph-k8s](https://github.com/sourcegraph/deploy-sourcegraph-k8s) repository.

 ```bash
 $ git checkout -b release
 ```

-#### Step 3: Create a new overlay
+#### Step 3: Set up a directory

-`cd` into the repository and create a new directory `instances/my-sourcegraph` for your Sourcegraph instance.
+Create a new directory `instances/my-sourcegraph` for your Sourcegraph instance.

 ```bash
 $ mkdir instance/my-sourcegraph